dbt-labs/docs.getdbt.com/website/docs/docs/deploy/continuous-integration.md

 ### Run slot treatment <Lifecycle status="team,enterprise" />

 CI runs don't consume run slots.
 This guarantees a CI check will never block a production run.

+### SQL linting <Lifecycle status="beta" />

+When enabled for your CI job, dbt invokes [SQLFluff](https://sqlfluff.com/) which is a modular and configurable SQL linter that warns you of complex functions, syntax, formatting, and compilation errors.
+It will lint all the SQL files in your project.
+If the linter runs into errors, you can specify dbt to fail the job or continue running it.